How to reduce the Customer Acquisition Cost (CAC)?

 Paid advertising vs organic traffic

 Paid ads have significant advantages, as you can reach your target audience directly and then optimize these efforts with various tools.
 The downside of paid traffic is that to optimize the CAC to a certain level, you need to go through costly tests, after which you still need to spend a specific budget on maintaining the flow of leads.
-The rule is simple: the more leads you want, the more money you need to put in the ads, and if you don't put the money, then the leads won't come.

 Eventually, with paid ads, you will reach a certain level of CAC, which will be impossible to go below.
-That's why, to reduce the Customer Acquisition Cost in the long term, you should invest in Inbound marketing and organic traffic.
-A piece of content that is well-positioned through good SEO or domain authority can drive you leads for months or even years without you investing more money in promoting it.
+That's why, to reduce the Customer Acquisition Cost in the long term, you should invest in:

 You should become friends with your website, newsletter, blog posts, videos, e-books, reports and any other pieces of unique, target-oriented content.
 Not only you will invest in a cost-efficient source of customers, but you will also build independent marketing platforms that you have complete control of.